Jessica Brown Findlay: Career

 In September 2016, it was announced that Brown Findlay would play Ophelia in a new production of Hamlet at the Almeida Theatre in London.
 The production was critically acclaimed and also later moved to the West End, where it ran until September 2017 with award-winning Sherlock and Fleabag actor Andrew Scott as Hamlet.
 In 2016 Brown Findlay joined the cast of a biopic feature film initially entitled Steven, about the early life and career of English singer Morrissey, who co-founded the indie rock band The Smiths.
-The film, renamed England is Mine, premiered at the Edinburgh Film Festival in 2017, with Dunkirk actor Jack Lowden in the lead role.
+The film, renamed England Is Mine, premiered at the Edinburgh Film Festival in 2017, with Dunkirk actor Jack Lowden in the lead role.
 Brown Findlay starred as Bella Brown in This Beautiful Fantastic, a 2016 British romantic drama film directed and written by Simon Aboud, as a repressed foundling who forms a new life through her relationships with a curmudgeonly neighbour (Tom Wilkinson), a gifted cook (Andrew Scott) and an eccentric inventor (Jeremy Irvine).

 In 2017 Brown Findlay portrayed Charlotte Wells, a brothel owner's daughter and famed courtesan, in Harlots, a period drama television series created by Alison Newman and Moira Buffini, and inspired by The Covent Garden Ladies by Hallie Rubenhold.
 It premiered on 27 March 2017 on ITV Encore in the UK and on 29 March 2017 on Hulu Plus in the US.
 It focuses on Margaret Wells, who runs a brothel in 18th century England and struggles to raise her daughters in a chaotic household.
 Also in 2017, Brown Findlay voiced the character of Fay in the animated film Monster Family.

 In 2018, she starred as Elizabeth McKenna in The Guernsey Literary and Potato Peel Pie Society.
 In May 2019, it was announced that she would star as Lenina Crowne in the NBCUniversal series Brave New World, based on the classic 1932 novel by Aldous Huxley.
 It was subsequently moved to the Peacock network.

-In 2021 she starred as Pamela Legat in the Netflix film Munich: The Edge of War, describing events in Britain and Germany prior to the start of World War II.
+In 2021 she starred as Pamela Legat in the Netflix film Munich – The Edge of War, describing events in Britain and Germany prior to the start of World War II.
+In 2026 she played Charlotte Keene, an American fighter pilot and sister of a US Congressman in the Apple TV show Silo (based on the science fiction book series by Hugh Howey) that finds herself central to the use of memory suppressing drugs in the storyline.

 Personal life

 Brown Findlay was reportedly the victim of a hacker in 2014 who stole intimate pictures and videos.
 She began dating actor Ziggy Heath in late 2016.
 They married on 12 September 2020.
 On 5 November 2022, their twin sons were born.